Plant DetailShow Menu

 Description

-These plants grow best in bright, indirect light, ideally a south-facing window.
-3,000 to 5,000 fc should be sufficient (full, direct sunlight is approximately 10,000 fc by comparison).
+As cultivated plants, vandas grow best in bright, indirect light, ideally a south-facing window or a bright greenhouse.
+For strap-leaf species and hybrids (see below) 3,000 to 5,000 fc should be sufficient (full, direct sunlight is approximately 10,000 fc by comparison).
 In warm climates, they enjoy being outdoors during the summer in dappled sunlight.
-They require high humidity and may need multiple waterings in summer months.
-Use a quick-draining, fast-drying medium such as inorganic soil medium, coarse potted bark, or an open basket with no soil at all.
+They require high humidity and may need multiple waterings per day in summer months.
+Use a quick-draining, fast-drying medium such as kiln-fired products, lava rock, coarse potted bark, or an open basket with no medium at all.
+Vandas put out numerous, thick, aerial roots that cannot be confined to pots.
+The roots should not be trimmed, as they are vital for taking up nutrients and water and for photosynthesis.

-• Thick, waxy. brightly colored flowers with large sepals and small lips
+• Thick, waxy, brightly colored flowers with large tepals and small lips

-Insects, Diseases, and Other Plant Problems: Most of the diseases affecting Vanda are related to excess water being allowed to stay on the leaves and flowers or when poor drainage is present.
-Among these are black rot, root, rhizome and pseudobulb rots, petal and southern blight.
+Insects, Diseases, and Other Plant Problems: Most of the diseases affecting vandas are rots related to excess water being allowed to stay on the leaves and flowers or when poor drainage is present.
+Thrips can destroy flower buds while the buds are still enclosed by bracts.

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.